 Group Internal Audit (GIA) is an independent function commissioned by the Board of Directors.
 Audit Committee is responsible for guidance on and evaluation of GIA within NMB.
-The Chief Internal Auditor reports on a functional basis to the Board of Directors and Audit Committee and on an administrative basis to the CEO.
+The Chief Internal Auditor reports functionally to the Board of Directors and Audit Committee.